 Plus, it easily fits under a helmet and transitions from a balaclava to a face mask to a neck gaiter in seconds.
 The 85% polyester and 15% spandex garment has racked up a perfect 5-star rating at evo.

-Best CDC-Compliant Masks for Skiing
+Best CDC-Compliant Masks for Skiing, Travel, and More

 We’ve found the best options for skiing and riding are the ear-loop masks.
 They’re the easiest to remove with gloves (no dealing with ties, slides, or beads for adjusting fit).

 The cons: It’s a bit warmer than other masks we’ve used, although still breathable.
 And it didn’t get soggy or fog up our goggles.

 Just $13, Black Diamond’s simple and sleek black two-layer mask is a cheap and easy choice.
 Stash one in your car or boot bag so you’re never without protection from COVID-19.
-These standard two-layer cotton cloth masks are proudly made in the USA.
+These standard two-layer cotton cloth masks are proudly made in the U.S.

 One note: They have a bendy nose wire that’s easy to adjust and great for those who wear glasses, but you won’t want to wear this mask all day doing laps.

 How We Chose the Best Face Coverings for Skiing

 After using some (like BUFF) for literally thousands of outings, we’ve come to rely on them and can count on them for consistency and quality.
-So we take this into account when making our selections.
+So, we take this into account when making our selections.

-Materials: Choose a face covering made with synthetic fabrics such as polyester and spandex.
+Choose a face covering made with synthetic fabrics such as polyester and spandex.
 Other good options use merino wool as the primary material.
 We love merino for its antimicrobial properties that fight off stink!